What is Dropshipping, and How Does It Work?

 • Wholesalers

-Wholesalers buy products from manufacturers, then mark them up to sell them to retailers.
-Wholesalers often stock products from different manufacturers.
+Wholesalers buy products from manufacturers, mark them up, and sell them to retailers—wholesalers often stock products from different manufacturers.

 • Retailers